-This document applies to newer Melco EMT16 and Bravo embroidery machines running Melco OS v11 or Bravo OS v11.
-If you encounter detection issues with earlier Melco AMAYA XT or XTS machines running AMAYA OS software, refer to this document instead.
+This document applies to newer Melco EMT16 and Bravo embroidery machines running Melco OS v11, Bravo OS v11, and AMAYA OS v10.01.001 (specifically).
+If you encounter detection issues with Melco AMAYA XT or XTS machines running earlier AMAYA OS software, refer to this document instead.

 If an EMT16 or Bravo is not being detected by Melco OS or Bravo OS, make sure of the following:

 - Look at the LED on the control panel on the right-hand side of the embroidery machine.
 If it's RED, that typically indicates that the Emergency Stop Button is engaged.
 Turn the button to the right, in the direction of the arrows, and it will disengage/release and the LED will turn GREEN.
 The machine should then be detected.

 - Make sure that the computer's Ethernet Adapter is listed and selected/highlighted within Melco OS or Bravo OS.
 Choose: Tools - Options - Ethernet and select your Ethernet Adapter from the list.
 If there are no network adapters listed in the box, review the options below and then reinstall the software included with your Melco machine.